-Connecting an optional external cellular antenna of the correct type will increase the unit's signal announcement values by two or three, with three representing more than double the original signal strength.
+Connecting an optional external cellular antenna of the correct type to a 2G/3G Smart Hub will increase the unit's signal announcement values by two or three, with three representing more than double the original signal strength.
 In addition, the external antenna gives greater flexibility to be located in an area with a good signal.

 Note: It is very important to use the correct external antenna.
-Use S2205017 or S2205018 for original (2G/3G) Smart Hubs.
-Smart Hub 4G models must only use S2205018 so that all frequency bands are available.
+Use S2205017 for original (2G/3G) Smart Hubs.

-The unit's signal level announcements do not increase proportionally to actual signal strength - a small increase in spoken signal level still represents a significant increase.
+Note: The unit's signal level announcements do not increase proportionally to actual signal strength - a small increase in spoken signal level still represents a significant increase.